Skip to Main Content

 Welcome

 Welcome!
 This guide is to support the ASIA 445 students in their work on their projects for this research intensive course on Japanese crime fiction.
-Check out also the regular Japanese Studies Resources guide for more complete listing of available resources.
-Also see the Asian Studies - English Language Resources guide for further English-language resources on Asia.
+Also see the Asian Studies - Non-Asian Language Resources guide for further English-language resources on Asia.

-If you have any questions, please contact your librarian, Tomoko Kitayama Yen.
+If you have any questions, please contact your librarians, Tomoko Kitayama Yen at Asian Library or Milan Simić at Koerner Library.

 Having an urgent question after hours?
 Online chat reference service, staffed by B.C. academic librarians, is available at AskAway.